Voluntary service charges, tips and gratuities

-If a business adds a service charge to a bill, the charge constitutes part of the value of the service provided and is subject to GST - unless the business' taxable person (normally the owner) is able to prove that all of the monies were paid to members of staff as part of their remuneration.
+If a business adds an optional service charge to a bill, the charge constitutes part of the value of the service provided and is subject to GST, unless the business' taxable person (normally the owner) is able to prove that all of the monies were paid to members of staff as part of their remuneration.

-If a customer makes a voluntary payment over and above the amount billed for the service they receive, it is outside the scope of GST - provided that:
+If a customer makes a voluntary payment over and above the amount billed for the service they receive, it is outside the scope of GST if one of the following apply:

 - the payment is pooled between the employees, who share the whole amount between them

 Some businesses make a compulsory service charge on top of advertised prices.
-This may be a flat percentage of the total bill or may be conditional on, for example, the value of the bill, the method of payment, or the size of a party.
+This may be a flat percentage of the total bill or may be conditional on the value of the bill, the method of payment, or the size of a party.

 These charges must be included in the value of your sales for GST.